paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-908-the-space-force.md

 #### Effective Date of 2023 Amendment
 Pub.
 L. 118–31, div.
 A, title XVII, § 1712(b), Dec.
 22, 2023, 137 Stat.
 625, provided that: “The amendments made by subsection (a) [amending this section] shall take effect on the date of the certification by the Secretary of the Air Force under section 1745 [probably means section “1735” of Pub.
 L. 118–31, set out in a Transition Provisions note under [section 20001 of this title](./chapter-2001-space-force-personnel-system.md#section-20001)].”

+#### Pilot Program To Demonstrate Hybrid Satellite Communication Architecture
+Pub.
+L. 118–159, div.
+A, title XVI, § 1608, Dec.
+23, 2024, 138 Stat.
+2163, provided that: “(a) Program Required.—Beginning in fiscal year 2025, the Assistant Secretary of the Air Force for Space Acquisition and Integration shall carry out a pilot program to demonstrate a hybrid satellite communication architecture at the Space Systems Command of the Space Force. “(b) Requirements and Considerations.—In carrying out the pilot program under subsection (a), the Assistant Secretary shall include in the hybrid satellite communication architecture at least one military satellite communications system, such as the Wideband Global Satcom system or the Micro Geostationary Earth Orbit system. “(c) Briefing.—Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2024], the Assistant Secretary shall provide to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a briefing that includes—“(1) a description of the hybrid satellite communication architecture developed under the pilot program under subsection (a) and a summary of the results of the program as of the date of the briefing; and “(2) a plan for supporting the transition of the hybrid satellite communication architecture efforts to a program of record within the Space Force and the Space Systems Command. “(d) Hybrid Satellite Communication Architecture.—In this section, the term ‘hybrid satellite communication architecture’ means the network of integrated United States Government, allied Government, and commercially owned and operated capabilities both for on-orbit communication constellations and ground systems.”

 #### Authorization for Establishment of the National Space Intelligence Center as a Field Operating Agency
 Pub.
 L. 118–31, div.
 A, title XVI, § 1606, Dec.
 22, 2023, 137 Stat.
 586, provided that: “(a) Authorization.—The Secretary of the Air Force may establish the National Space Intelligence Center as a field operating agency of the Space Force to analyze and produce scientific and technical intelligence on space-based and counterspace threats from foreign adversaries. “(b) Colocation.—If the Secretary of the Air Force decides to establish the National Space Intelligence Center as a field operating agency, the Secretary shall consider the operational and geographical benefits provided by colocating with the National Air and Space Intelligence Center.”